haziz09/wiim-now-playing/docs/RPi-Setup.md

 4. Whether you need to set anything from **2 Display Options** or **3 Interface Options** is up to your specific hardware.
 Normally you would not need to set anything here.
 The same goes for options 4 and 5.
    _However I've had one instance that I needed to set the 'WLAN Country' (under the Localisation Options) 2 times before it remembered it correctly and accepted the WiFi connection._
 5. Under **6 Advanced Options** you may want to use **A1 Expand Filesystem**, in order for the entire capacity of the SD card to be recognised after reboot.
-6. While you're in **6 Advanced Options**, also visit **A6 Wayland** and choose **W1 X11**.
-The new Wayfire window manager really does not play nice yet with what we want, a kiosk device.
-This may change in the future!
-7. Choose **8 Update** to get all of the latest updates to the system, while you're at it.
+6. Choose **8 Update** to get all of the latest updates to the system, while you're at it.
-8. Finally select Finish (arrow right key) and press Enter.
+7. Finally select Finish (arrow right key) and press Enter.

 Maybe now is a good time to do a reboot of the RPi.
 Type at the command prompt: